1.) Give a 💩.

 Is it serious?
 Playful?
 Emotional?
 Funny?
 Understanding your presentation’s tone is a combination of both knowing your topic and knowing your audience.

-Afterwards, try to know more about your audience.
+Afterward, try to know more about your audience.
 What kind of stories stick with them?
 Do they like puns?
 How much do they already know or care about your topic?
 Go beyond demographic information and really understand the habits and interests of the people you’re presenting to.
 It helps to utilize this knowledge to then adjust illustrations, examples, and language to become more relatable to them.

 Bonus tip: If you’re still unsure of your presentation’s tone, try drafting a script first and reading it out loud.
 Use different voices and emotions, and see what fits best.